0xmak/0xmak/README.md

 - 👋 Hi, I’m @0xmak
-- 👀 I’m interested in cooking
+- 👀 I’m interested in ethical hacking and penetesting
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning vulnerabilities
-- 📫 How to reach me @the_ajz.k
+- 📫 How to reach me @just.ajx_

 <!---
 0xmak/0xmak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.